-Beguiling, international Amara claims roots from Africa to Romania and beyond.
+Beguiling, international baby name Amara claims roots from Africa to Romania and beyond.

 Thanks to Laney McDonald for suggesting our Baby Name of the Day.

-I counted no fewer than eight possible origins for this name.
+At least eight possible origins exist for the baby name Amara.
 Ready?
 Let’s run through them:

 - In Igbo, a language spoken in Nigeria, it is literally the word for grace.
-I can find the name, as well as names where it occurs as an element, on Nigeria websites.
-What’s less clear to me is if it’s traditional, modern, or somewhere in between.
+While it’s used as a name – or at least a name element – it’s not clear if it’s traditional, modern, or somewhere in between.

 - Amar means immortal in Sanskrit; add an ‘a’ and this could easily be the feminine form.